Request Assessment

 What is a Content Marketing Copywriter?

 Where does your content spend go?
-According to The State of Content Marketing survey results, 41% of marketing budgets are spent on content, and 77% of marketers said written content would be their top content marketing focus in 2019.
+According to The State of Content Marketing survey results, 41% of marketing budgets are spent on content, and 77% of marketers said written content would be their top marketing focus.

 So, obviously content — more specifically, written content — is pretty important to today’s marketing strategies.
 With marketers placing so much weight on written content, its creation shouldn’t be randomly assigned.